otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-seeding-and-automation-testing.md

 ## Automated Testing

-**Automated testing** is a process that validates if software is functioning appropriately and meeting requirements before it is released into production.
-It is performed by software tools, scripts, and other resources, rather than by human testers.
+**Automated testing** is a process that validates if the software is functioning appropriately and meeting requirements before it is released into production.
+It is performed by software tools, scripts, and other resources rather than manual testing.

 ### Why Automated Testing?